 Enterprise AI is scaling fast, and infrastructure is now a strategic priority

-There is a pattern that plays out in almost every enterprise AI initiative.
-A team picks a model, builds a proof of concept, gets executive buy-in, and then hits a wall when it is time to run the thing at scale.
+The pattern is familiar.
+A team picks a model, builds a proof of concept, gets executive buy-in — and then hits a wall when it is time to run the thing at scale.
 Latency is too high.
 Costs balloon.
-The infrastructure was never designed for this kind of workload.
+The infrastructure was never designed for this kind of workload, and now the project is stuck renegotiating its own foundations.

 The AI industry in early 2026 is sending a clear message: infrastructure is no longer a background concern.
 It is a first-class strategic decision.